jonassibbesen/rpvg/README.md

 * `haplotypes`: Infers joint posterior probabilities of haplotype combinations (e.g. diplotypes).
 For diploid ploidy it uses a branch and bound like algorithm to infer the most probable combination of haplotypes.
 A faster, less accurate Gibbs sampling scheme can be enabled using `--use-hap-gibbs`, which scales much better for higher ploidies.
 The maximum ploidy can be given using `-y`.

 * `transcripts`: Infers abundances using a Expectation Maximization (EM) algorithm.
+A file containing the transcript origin of each path in the pantranscriptome (`--write-info` output from `vg rna`) is needed to get transcript abundances if the pantranscriptome contains haplotype-specific transcripts.
+This can be given using `-f`.
+The haplotype probabilities are marginalized in the inference algorithm when this file is given.

 * `strains`: Infers abundances using a combination of weighted minimum path cover and EM. **Note that this algorithm has not yet been properly evaluated**.

 * `haplotype-transcripts`: Infers abundances using a combination of haplotype sampling and EM.
 The most probable haplotype combinations are inferred using the same algorithm as used in the `haplotypes` inference model.
 By default, equivalent haplotypes are inferred for all clustered transcripts, however independent inference of haplotypes for each transcript can be enabled using the `--ind-hap-inference` option.
-The inference algorithm requires a file (`-f`) containing the haplotype and transcript origin of each path (`--write-info` output from `vg rna`).
+The inference algorithm requires a file (`-f`) containing the haplotype and transcript origin of each path in the pantranscriptome (`--write-info` output from `vg rna`).

 #### Alignment types: